 The biggest difference from hull No 1 is the layout.
 There’s an open tender bay on the foredeck instead of an enclosed tender garage on the lower deck, which allowed for a large beach club.
 “Like any of our platform boats, the design continues to evolve,” Conboy says.
 The mast, which lowers from view when the boat is at anchor, doubles as a crane to lift off two 6.2 metre Castoldi tenders.
 And then there is deep storage for jet skis and other toys.
 Laurentia, which will be selectively available for charter, has plenty.

 The tweaking was a success from all angles.
-The owner, who finally got to see the yacht about six weeks after the contract’s signature, is reportedly very happy and the yacht’s relaxed and elegant interior was up for a World Superyacht Award this year.
+The owner, who finally got to see the yacht about six weeks after the contract’s signature, is reportedly very happy and the yacht’s relaxed and elegant interior was even nominated World Superyacht Award.
 But it is nearly as satisfying to witness how the confluence of technology and of a streamlined yacht-building process can change the way business is done.
 “Technology, if used correctly, might just save this old-school industry,” Cardenas says.